gaben3722/Transfer-Learning-Object-Dection-with-Vgg16/README.md

 # Transfer-Learning-Object-Dection-with-Vgg16
- A monkey species dection model.
+ A monkey species dection model using transfer learning.